Airline Flight Attendant

-In the 2018-2019 academic year, 7 schools offered some type of airline flight attendant program.
+In 2018-2019, 7 schools offered a airline flight attendant program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|